iredmail/docs/en_US/howto/1-enable.smtp.auth.on.port.25.md

-# Enable insecure SMTP service on port 25
+# Enable SMTP SASL AUTH on port 25

 Since iRedMail-0.9.5, SMTP auth on port 25 is disabled by default, all end users are forced to send email through port 587 (SMTP over TLS).
 If you need